gitmyrepos/pasta/README.md

 Pasta provides a *pretty good estimate* of your project's structure but there may be some issues in identifying nodes, certian variables.
 These issues will be a further focus of improvement in Pasta.

----
+#### Note

+Although this project is focused on Python codebases, other code2flow programming languages (JS, Ruby and PHP) should be backwards compatiable (but will only detail a simple call graph).
+Feel free to fork or submit a PR to add further functionality to JS, Ruby and PHP.

+## Setting Up PASTA

-If you don't have it already, you will also need to install graphviz.
+1. If you don't have it already, you will also need to install graphviz.
 Installation instructions can be found [here](https://graphviz.org/download/).
+2. For now, the best method to install PASTA is to download the source files directly and running the script.

 Additionally, depending on the language you want to parse, you may need to install additional dependencies:
 - JavaScript: [Acorn](https://www.npmjs.com/package/acorn)